BishopFox/badPods/manifests/priv/README.md

 kubectl exec -it priv-exec-pod -- bash
 ```
 **Job, CronJob, Deployment, StatefulSet, ReplicaSet, ReplicationController, DaemonSet**
 For the rest of the resource types, there is one added step.
-Once you create your deployment, cronjob, etc., you need to find the pods that were created by your respective resource type.
+Once you create your deployment, cronjob, etc., you need to find the pods that were created by your respective resource.

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/BishopFox/badPods/main/manifests/priv/[RESOURCE_TYPE]/priv-exec-[RESOURCE_TYPE].yaml